DAC 7 (EU directive 2021/514 on digital platform reporting) 2026: practical guide for e-commerce, marketplaces and SaaS in France

 - Annual DPI-DAC7 return on third-party sellers.

-- From 1 September 2026 large companies must receive structured e-invoices; from 1 September 2027 SMEs must issue them.
+- From 1 September 2026 large companies must receive structured e-invoices through a Plateforme de Dématérialisation Partenaire (PDP) or the Portail Public de Facturation (PPF); from 1 September 2027 SMEs must also issue them.

-- For a marketplace, this concerns its own commission invoices to sellers — not the underlying third-party sales.
+- For a marketplace, this concerns its own commission invoices issued to third-party sellers — not the underlying B2C or C2C sales between third parties.

 Founder decision checklist#

-- DAC 7 qualification audit (decisive test: connection + payment flow).
+- DAC 7 qualification audit: am I a platform operator? (decisive test: connection + payment flow)

-- Tooling decision: native marketplace ERP (Mirakl) or DAC 7 middleware (Sumeria, Klever Tax).
+- Tooling decision: native marketplace ERP (Mirakl, Izberg) or DAC 7 middleware (Sumeria, Klever Tax)?

-- Seller KYC procedure: collect TIN, VAT, IBAN at onboarding, not later.
+- Seller KYC procedure: collect TIN, VAT number and IBAN at onboarding, never afterwards.

-- Appoint a French fiscal representative if non-resident operator (mandatory since 2023).
+- Fiscal representative in France if the operator is non-resident (mandatory since 2023).

 6. 2026 watchpoints#

-- DAC 8 (crypto-assets) enters into force on 1 January 2026: crypto exchanges face a regime analogous to DAC 7.
-Combined NFT + marketplace = dual obligation.
+- DAC 8 (crypto-assets) enters into force on 1 January 2026: crypto exchange platforms face a regime analogous to DAC 7.
+A combined NFT + marketplace platform triggers a double obligation.

-- Targeted DGFiP audits in 2026: the National Platform Audit Brigade (BNVCI) has publicly announced a control plan focused on platforms below €1 M turnover that assumed they were under the radar.
+- Targeted DGFiP audits in 2026: the National Platform Audit Brigade (BNVCI — Brigade Nationale de Vérification et de Contrôle des plateformes) has publicly announced an audit plan focused on platforms below €1 M turnover that assumed they were under the radar.

-- Corrective decree expected end-2026: alignment with OECD DPI 2.0 (enhanced bank data).
+- Corrective decree expected end-2026: alignment with the OECD DPI 2.0 framework (enhanced bank account data, reinforced cross-border exchanges).

 Closing thoughts#

-Our firm advises French and EU marketplaces — from B2B SaaS to consumer marketplaces — on scoping audits, due diligence procedures and the annual DPI-DAC7 filing.
+Our firm advises French and European marketplaces — from B2B SaaS to consumer marketplaces — on the qualification audit, the implementation of due diligence procedures and the annual DPI-DAC7 filing.
 Get in touch for a DAC 7 exposure audit.

 Frequently asked questions